PrestonPlayz

-Preston Blaine Arsement (born May 4, 1994), better known as PrestonPlayz or Preston, is an American YouTuber.
-He is known for his high-energy videos playing video games including Minecraft, Roblox, and Fortnite, and his real-life vlogs and challenges.
+Preston Blaine Arsement (born May 4, 1994), better known as PrestonPlayz, or TBNRfrags, is an American YouTuber.
+He is known for his videos playing video games including Minecraft, Roblox, and Fortnite, and his real-life vlogs and challenges.

 Early life

-Preston Blaine Arsement was born on May 4, 1994, in Dallas, Texas.
+Preston Blaine Arsement was born on May 4, 1994, in Texas.
 He is the eldest of three half-siblings, two half-brothers and one half-sister.
-Arsement's father, David, is a United States Air Force veteran and the COO of Arsement's company, while his mother, Maye, is the CEO; she formerly worked for AT&T and Southwestern Bell.
+Arsement's father, David, is a United States Air Force veteran and the COO of Arsement's company, while his mother, Jaye, is the CEO; she formerly worked for AT&T and Southwestern Bell.
 The first game he played was Sonic the Hedgehog on the Sega Genesis, when he was four.
 Arsement was first inspired to pursue YouTube after watching HuskyStarcraft.
 As a teenager, he watched many RuneScape videos.